John F. Gore: Scandal and resignation

 Please accept my resignation as The Adjutant General of the State of Connecticut effective at the close of business on Thursday, 7 February 1985.”

 Governor O’Neill appointed John T. Gereski as his successor to fulfill the remainder of General Gore's term.

-Personal life
+Personal life and death

-Gore was born on March 27, 1926 in New Haven, Connecticut, to George F. Gore and Irene S. Gore.
+John Francis Gore was born on March 27, 1926, in New Haven, Connecticut, to George F. Gore and Irene S. Gore.
 In addition to his military career, Gore was a member of the Connecticut State Police while serving as a traditional “once a month” drilling National Guardsman from 1955 to 1964 before working for the National Guard as a full-time soldier.
-He married Georg C. Meyers on October 10, 1969 in New London, Connecticut.
-The two were divorced as a result of his inappropriate relationship with Second Lieutenant Elizabeth A. Wysocki, whom Gore would marry on November 2, 1984 in Norwich, Connecticut, while still serving as the adjutant general.
-He has two children from his first marriage: Marilyn and John, Jr.
+He married Georg C. Meyers on October 10, 1969, in New London, Connecticut.
+The two were divorced as a result of his inappropriate relationship with Second Lieutenant Elizabeth A. Wysocki, whom Gore would marry on November 2, 1984, in Norwich, Connecticut, while still serving as the adjutant general.
+He had two children from his first marriage: Marilyn and John Jr.

+Gore died in Crossville, Tennessee on November 23, 2016, at the age of 90.